 World War II Rationing Program

-Like the rest of the country, during the Second World War, Darrtown residents felt the impact of that difficult time.
-An important part of the war effort was the rationing program.
+Like all American citizens during the Second World War, Darrtown residents felt the impact of that difficult time.

 The two images that appear at the right, show the front and back of a "Mileage Ration" coupon.